jacobbergdahl/limopola/README.md

 The project is very quick and easy to set-up.
 You can run LLMs in one of three ways:

-- Locally, by pointing to an already installed LLM on your machine or by installing one in this project (`npm run install-local-llm`).
+- Locally, by pointing to an already installed LLM on your machine or by installing one in this project (`npm run install-local-llm` to quickly download a default model).
 - Also locally, by serving an LLM through Ollama.
 - Remotely, by using a service provider such as OpenAI.